Brigette-Eckert/Crafters-Corner/README.md

 Hide simple contact module if logged in as admin

+Index site with Cron and add search view

 # What I learned from this project

 1. Learned how to use Panethon to deploy drupal sites